The Ichimoku Cloud (Kumo)

 Charts created with FXCM Marketscope 2

-On the chart below, the Ichimoku cloud ( I call 'cloud' the whole ensemble of clouds) is flat and horizontal, which indicates us that there is no trend.
+On the chart below, the Ichimoku Cloud ( I call 'cloud' the whole ensemble of clouds) is flat and horizontal, which indicates that there is no trend.
 In other words, it means that the prices are drifting laterally (range).
 The use of Ichimoku during a range phase is different from a trend phase.
 In this case, the trader will look for opportunities to trade the range.
 The Ichimoku lines (especially the SSB) will then represent the equilibrium of the range.
 They will no longer act as a support or a resistance for the prices and the Chikou-Span.

-Ichimoku is an analysis tool that provides immediate visual indications (effectively enabling you to catch the trend at a glance).
+Ichimoku is an analysis tool that provides immediate visual indications (effectively enabling you to define the trend at a glance).
 As we have seen in the previous chapter, it is possible, simply by observing the global orientation of the Cloud, to know whether prices are in a trend phase, or in a range phase.
 The twist also delivers crucial visual information that we can use efficiently in our trading.
 The twist is the crossing of the two lines forming the cloud, the SSB and the SSA.
 The onset of a twist during a trend phase indicates that the trend is losing its momentum.
-During a range phase, the twist indicates that the prices are unable to achieve new lows or highs over a given period.
+During a range phase, the twist indicates that the prices are unable to achieve new lows or new highs over a given period.

 Understanding how and why the twist appears is cool, but more importantly, we want to know how to use this signal.
 Once we have noticed a twist, how can we use this information to improve our trading?